Friday, October 4, 2024

 How in the hell do you make a complete recall of 27,694,240 lbs of feed that was manufactured from materials that may have been contaminated with mammalian protein, in one state, Michigan, 2006?
 Wonder how much was fed out?

-RECALLS AND FIELD CORRECTIONS: VETERINARY MEDICINE -- CLASS II
+RECALLS AND FIELD CORRECTIONS: VETERINARY MEDICINE -- CLASS II ______________________________

 PRODUCT